Patient resources

 Yes, I will personally perform your surgery.
 As your specialist, I believe in providing continuity of care from consultation through to your procedure and recovery.
 You can feel confident knowing that the surgeon you've consulted with and trust will be the one taking care of you in the operating room.

-Dr Tan believes in honest communication and will discuss any possible risks and how she works to minimise them, answering all your questions along the way.
+I believe in honest communication and will discuss any possible risks and how I work to minimise them, answering all your questions along the way.

 You’ll be recommended safe and effective pain relief strategies and advice to help you recover as smoothly and comfortably as possible.